 Does your idea of a perfect Saturday night involve staying at home to read a good book or watch your favorite show?
 Are you secretly thrilled when someone cancels their plans with you?
-Do you enjoy your alone time?
+Do you need some alone time to recharge after a social occasion?

 Then you may be an introvert.
-That doesn't mean you're anti-social; it simply means you need your space.
-And while it's impossible to place ourselves in one of two general buckets, some people are simply more introverted than others.
+That doesn't mean you're antisocial; it simply means you need your space.
+And while it's impossible to place the entire human race into one of two general buckets — "introvert" and "extrovert" — some people are simply more introverted than others.
 This can be an important factor when seeking out your workplace niche.
 Obviously, working as a wedding planner, PR coordinator or other job that requires you to be "on" all day will be exhausting and unpleasant.
 Instead, check out these jobs for introverts that will give you plenty of opportunity to recharge throughout the day.

 Web developer salary information

-If you'd rather design art than websites, you may want to consider a career as a graphic designer.
-These artists use software or hand draw designs to be used in everything from marketing materials to corporate reports.
-While graphic designers may be part of a collaborative team, their work is largely solitary and nearly a quarter of designers were self-employed in 2012, according to the BLS.
+If art is one of your preferred ways to wind down after a long day, you may want to consider a career as a graphic designer.
+These artists create computer-generated or hand-drawn designs of products, logos, interfaces and more to be used in everything from marketing materials to corporate reports.
+While graphic designers may be part of a professional team, it is also very possible for them to work independently, or even to collaborate only with one or two particularly close friends or coworkers.

 Graphic designer salary information

-Court reporters have a job in which they are literally expected to sit quietly in the background.
+Court reporters have a job in which they are literally expected to sit quietly in the background while other people talk to each other.
 These professionals attend depositions, trials and other legal proceedings to transcribe everything that is said.
-Occasionally they may be called upon to read back a part of the transcript, but for the most part, this job is an introvert's dream.
+Occasionally they may be called upon to read back a part of the transcript, but for the most part, this career is an introvert's dream.

 How to become a court reporter: You need to have mad typing skills, and a certificate or associate degree in court reporting wouldn't hurt either.